discourse/wp-discourse/readme.txt

 - [Install Discourse in Under 30 Minutes](https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md)
 - [How to use the Discourse One-Click Application on DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-the-discourse-one-click-application-on-digitalocean)

+= Can I import old WordPress comments as Discourse comments (i.e. "replies")? =

+No.

+= Do WordPress and Discourse have to be installed on the same server? =

+The plugin uses the Discourse API, so your forum and blog can be hosted separately and the integration will still work.
+In fact, we strongly recommend hosting the two applications separately, since their hosting requirements are very different.

 = Is it possible to customize the comment templates? =